 Now, onto the inspiration!
 Following are some white houses with black trim that I’m loving lately!
 And if you’re looking for specific color inspiration, be sure to check out my detailed post on the best exterior white paint colors!

-A local Omaha favorite.
+This next home is a local Omaha favorite.
 This look incorporates white painted brick with black window trim and walnut stained shutters and beams.
+The color used on the exterior here is Sherwin Williams Pure White.

-I love the combo of stone, brick and varying trim colors on this next home.
+I love the combo of stone, white painted brick and varying trim colors on this next home.

 A true modern farmhouse beauty!